-The Masonite pip packages require testing (The main repository does not).
+Masonite package requires testing.
 If you want to search through all the tests in the tests directories of those repositories and write additional tests and use cases then that will be great!
 There are already over 100 tests but you can always write more.
 With more testing comes more stability.
 Especially as people start to contribute to the project.
 Check the tests that are already there and write any use cases that are missing.
 These tests can be things such as special characters in a url or other oddities that may not have been thought of when using TDD for that feature.

 Once familiar with the project (by either contributing or by building application using the framework) it would be excellent if you could write or record tutorials and put them on Medium or YouTube.
 In order for the framework to be successful, it needs to have a plethora of documentation even outside of this documentation.
 It needs to have notoriety and if people are seeing the framework pop up in their favorite locations they will be more inclined to use the framework and contribute to it as well.

 Plus there will be fantastic tutorials out there for beginners to find and watch and you could also build a following off the back of Masonite.